-Emerging Technologies Impacting Digital Transformation in the Construction Industry
+Emerging Digital Technologies Transforming the Construction Industry

 Digital transformation in construction is in full swing and shows no signs of slowing.
 As the entire sector continues on its path towards digitalization, Olive’s top construction technology trends point towards an exciting future for construction companies and all those involved.
-Here are our the ConTech trends to look out for this year.
+Here are the ConTech trends to look out for this year.

 1. BIM technology and CAD